 So, let us explore this concept of the family altar in the Bible.
 So, let us go to Genesis 12, where we see the family altar set up by Abraham in verses 7 to 8.
 Abraham is going into the typical promised land and he sets up an altar; here it is:

-And the LORD appeared unto Abram, and said, Unto thy seed will I give this land: and there he built an altar unto the LORD, who appeared unto him.
-And he removed from thence unto a mountain on the east of Bethel, and pitched his tent, having Bethel on the west, and Hai on the east: and there he built an altar unto the LORD, and called upon the Name of the LORD.
+And the Jehovah appeared unto Abram, and said, Unto thy seed will I give this land: and there he built an altar unto the Jehovah, who appeared unto him.
+And he removed from thence unto a mountain on the east of Bethel, and pitched his tent, having Bethel on the west, and Hai on the east: and there he built an altar unto the Jehovah, and called upon the Name of the Jehovah.

 Now, I believe that is significant.
 We need to call upon His Name – praise Him – because He is worthy to be praised.
 It does something to us.
 Praise is very important; it should be the foundation of our prayers.

 Abraham’s family is the archetype of all the families of Israel.
 When they went into the Promised Land, this altar was set up.
 And when they neglected this altar, the whole nation suffered.
 But when they restored it, the nation prospered.
 So, that is a lesson to us.
 When we neglect the family altar, God may permit calamities to come upon us.
 Perhaps that is why God permitted Hurricane Dorian.
 God’s intention in His judgments is to bring people back to Him, back to life, through His Word.